ishida-md/carme/README.md

 # carme
 very lightweight kallisto RNA-seq pipeline

-This short Python3 script is designed to run FastQC and kallisto analysis on many samples.
+This small Python3 script is designed to run FastQC and kallisto analysis on many samples.

 ## Prerequisite

 Written in Python3.
 Tested solely on macOS.
-In principle, it should run on any POSIX systems.
+It should run on any POSIX systems in principle.
 You need to have kallisto, FastQC in your PATH.

 ## Usage